DFE-Digital/tra-digital-design-history/app/posts/trs-console/2023-12-07-add-mandatory-qualifications.md

 ## Check and confirm

-The user is asked to check their inputs are correct.
-Then the qualification is displayed on the record with a success message.
+Once the user has entered the qualification status, they can review the data they’ve entered.
+There’s a change link for each item of data, allowing the user to fix anything which is incorrect.

+After they confirm that the data is correct, the user returns to the teacher’s qualifications page.
+We display a success banner saying “Mandatory qualifiction added”.